Individual monuments of cemetery Alter Johannisfriedhof, Leipzig

 Nearby Attractions

-1. Leipzig Botanical Garden: A short distance from the cemetery, this garden is home to a diverse collection of plant species and beautifully landscaped areas, offering a peaceful escape into nature.
+1. Leipzig Botanical Garden: A short distance away, this expansive garden features a diverse collection of plants and is a tranquil spot for leisurely walks.

 Insider Tips